Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 pretty lady rocking gold Senegalese braids

-If you don’t want to stick to the regular black hair extension, go for other colors like red, blue, green, blonde, purple, maroon, gold, brown, etc.
+If you don’t want to stick to the regular black hair extension, go for other colors like red, blue, green, silver, blonde, purple, maroon, gold, brown, etc.

 lady wearing red Senegalese twists

-9. Natural Senegalese Twist
+9. Natural Senegalese Twists

 lady wearing real natural Senegalese twists